 When non-designers buy a product, they do so to satisfy their shopaholic inner self or fulfill a functional need.
 But designers go 1 step further.
 We look at the box, the printing techniques, the mechanism and so on.
 Yes, we do judge a product by its packaging!
 Even if the product is bad, if the packaging is nice, we will buy it.
 And it will land on our cool product shelf for display.
 Sure, you might say that sometimes the packaging of a product will catch your attention too.
 But you likely won’t buy it because of how the box looks, would you?
 That’s where designers and non-designers are different.
 Non-designers buy products, we buy product designs.

 To most, a notebook is a small book or binder of paper pages, often ruled, used for recording notes or memoranda at work or in school.
 It serves to document and remind.
 But for designers, we see a blank canvas where most of our ideas come alive.
-Where to many non-designers the notebook is a destination point where information is deposited and archived, for us it’s where the best branding and marketing ideas start to sprout.
+To many non-designers the notebook is a destination point where information is deposited and archived, but for us designers, it’s where the best branding and marketing ideas start to sprout.

-Usually when people see this little window popping up on their devices asking them to update their software or operating system, they either postpone or cancel it altogether.
+Usually, when people see this little window popping up on their devices asking them to update their software or operating system, they either postpone or cancel it altogether.
 I’m sure they have their reasons, but one main reason, I think, is familiarity.
 Once it’s updated, the interface may change, there may be new functions to learn, etc. But designers crave these updates.
-Especially for the design softwares and tools that we use.
-New functions and tools means we can do even better work at a more productive pace, and lets us play and discover new things and creative expressions as well.
-Basically, software updates to us are like an amusement park with all the thrills, excitements and fun that come with it.
+Especially for the design software and tools that we use.
+New functions and tools mean we can do even better work at a more productive pace and lets us play and discover new things and creative expressions as well.
+Basically, software updates to us are like an amusement park with all the thrills, excitement and fun that come with it.
 Time to play, and play hard!

 Nowadays, cafés are everywhere.
 When you step into one, the atmosphere they exude is so relaxing.
 Dim lights, dark woods, comfy sofa, chill-out music…feels just like home.
-But science says that coffee or caffeine actually supresses adenosine function and causes the body to produce more of the hormones epinephrine and cortisol that are responsible for providing the body with an extra surge of energy and adrenaline.
+But science says that coffee (or more specifically, caffeine) actually suppresses adenosine function and causes the body to produce more of the hormones epinephrine and cortisol that are responsible for providing the body with an extra surge of energy and adrenaline.
 Enough of this science stuff!
-What I’m trying to say is that, if this drink is to make you come alive, how come people visit cafés to have a break and chill?
-While non-designers may drink coffee to feel more relaxed, designers are more skewed toward the scientific reasoning.
+What I’m trying to say is that, if this drink is supposed to make you come alive, how come people visit cafés to ‘have a break and chill’?
+While non-designers may drink coffee to feel more relaxed, designers skew more towards the scientific reasoning.
 We drink it to recharge, become alive again and push the boundaries of our ideas.

 As you can tell, we designers are a funny lot.
 We practically live in a different world and relish and examine every little detail.
 We notice things like the golden ratio, leading, kerning, contrast, hierarchy, visual balance and whatnot.
 Through these lenses, we see beauty and possibilities in the world around us, even in the most mundane things and unexpected places.
 I hope you have enjoyed taking a short tour into our world, and I look forward to showing you more.